 When you consider the costs from the doctors perspective, they do add up.
 These costs also illustrate how impractical (if not impossible) it would be for any practice to give every patient the cheap flat fee that is offered in the typical discount LASIK ads that you see everywhere.
 Again, be careful of any practice that promotes these types of advertisements as this is generally a means to get you in the door and committed to choosing to have vision correction surgery on the spot.
 Do not be surprised when you later find there are extra costs that are tacked onto the discount fee only after you have gone into the office for an initial consultation.

 Other refractive procedures, like lens implants, including EVO ICLs, as well as PRK, SMILE Eye Surgery, Astigmatic Incisions, Limbal Relaxing Incisions or conductive keratoplasty (CK), may be better suited to your eyes and offer you a better outcome in improving your vision .
-If you select a practice that only offers laser eye surgery, you may not be presented with these other options that might be better suited for you.
-Most of the surgeons in the Trusted LASIK Surgeons Directory offer a more complete range of refractive surgery procedures beyond laser eye surgery.
+If you select a LASIK surgeon who only offers laser vision correction surgery, you may not be presented with these other options that might be better suited to you.
+Most of the surgeons in the Trusted LASIK SurgeonsTM Directory offer a more complete range of refractive surgery procedures beyond laser eye surgery.
 When you choose a refractive eye surgeon, we recommend that you question your surgeon thoroughly and do some research on your own (before and after you visit an eye doctor) to ensure that laser eye surgery is your best option.

 Below are some tips to help you avoid any hidden costs to help you save on your LASIK procedure.
 Many of these tips also apply to other laser vision correction procedures like PRK, epiLASIK, LASEK and SMILE eye surgery.

 Since LASIK involves your eyes, your surgeon may take a conservative approach in performing the procedures.
 In other words, it better to under correct than overcorrect.
 When retreatments or enhancements are part of an inclusive LASIK fee, you won’t pay extra if you need a retreatment later.
 We believe 6 to 12 months is a reasonable time period.
 In some cases, you may be charged a modest fee, which is usually a fee charged by and paid to the laser manufacturer.

 Patients who are age 40 or older may be candidates for monovision, where one eye is corrected for distance vision and the other eye for near vision to reduce the need for reading glasses.
 If you have good natural distance vision you may be able to have only one eye corrected for reading.
 If you are only slightly nearsighted, you may have only one eye corrected for distance and leave the other eye for reading.
 In each of these circumstances, only one eye requires surgery.
 This option is generally not available to most LASIK candidates, but if you are one of them, it may be a less expensive and better option.
 Because the experts listed in our Trusted LASIK Surgeons Directory are experienced and generally involved in current research in the field of refractive eye surgery, they can help you determine if monovision is an appropriate option for your vision.